Bruneian passport

-Bruneian Passports are issued to citizens of Brunei for the purpose of international travel.
-When Brunei was a British protectorate, British passports were used.
+Bruneian passports are issued to citizens of Brunei for the purpose of international travel.

 Validity

-The Bruneian Passport is valid for a period of 5 years.
+The Bruneian passport is valid for a period of 5 years.
 To travel overseas, a passport must be valid for at least six months into the future.

 Biometric passport

-Since May 2008, all Brunei passports contain biometric features.
+Since May 2008, all Bruneian passports contain biometric features.
 The biometric passport contains a chip which stores facial and fingerprint image.

-Brunei passport is coloured red.
-Brunei's coat of arms is in the middle of the front of the Brunei passport, with the name of the country above it and "passport" below it.
+The Bruneian passport is coloured red.
+Brunei's coat of arms is in the middle of the front of the Bruneian passport, with the name of the country above it and "passport" below it.